 Then there was the issue of eating and drinking.
 The front edge of the cone precluded her mouth reaching the water if approached in the normal way.
 She figured out to lower the cone’s edge and reach over it to get to the water.

 Dry food was a bit easier.
 She scooped up some with the collar, tilted her head back and the food came right to her mouth.
 Smart cat!
 Soon life resumed normalcy for her and our lives got even better.

 Norie has an amazing curiosity.
 In my old home she jumped from the counter top to the top of the refrigerator and then up on the top of the cabinets around my kitchen.
 I noticed the care she took to walk between decorative baskets to keep from knocking them down.
 She would then perch above me and watch as I loaded the dish washer or cooked.
 Norie seemed to find me as fascinating as I found her to be.

-Norie can sleep pretty much anywhere.
-But at night she loves to sleep behind or between my knees, in a little circle.
+Norie could sleep pretty much anywhere.
+But at night she loved to sleep behind or between my knees, in a little circle.
 Imagine my surprise when I found out that cats snore!

 Hoarding is one of Norie’s hobbies.
 Her eyes light up and she silently meows or gives a little squeak when she sees a straw.
 In the past she pulled straws out of cups left on the counter at night.
 Then she stuffed them under the refrigerator along with bottle caps, small shiny things, bread bag ties and anything long and plastic.

 I saw her reaching under the refrigerator once and assumed she was trying to reach something so I “helped” her pull it out.
 She pushed it right back under the refrigerator.

 She loves for me to blow bubbles for her and watches with wonder as they float down but then suddenly will pounce on one just right for popping.